 A federal advisory panel voted Monday that a drug from Sarepta Therapeutics was not effective for treating Duchenne muscular dystrophy, a rare and fatal muscle-wasting disease.
 About 13,000 children, mostly boys, are afflicted.

 The vote came after a daylong session punctuated by emotional pleas from dozens of parents and their children, some of whom appeared in wheelchairs, to describe how the Sarepta drug, called eteplirsen, made a substantial difference in clinical trials.
 Their testimony was balanced by presentations from US Food and Drug Administration staff who took a dim view of the Sarepta trial data.

 The panel vote, however, is not the last word.
 The agency must now determine by May 26 whether to follow the recommendation.

-The only outright opposition to approval came from Laura Gottschalk, a senior fellow at the National Center for Health Research, a nonprofit think tank.
-“Unfortunately, the data do not meet a scientific standard of evidence of effectiveness,” she told the panel.
+You saved the best for last “Unfortunately, the data do not meet a scientific standard of evidence of effectiveness,” she told the panel.
 “These boys and their families deserve better.”

 That said, given the context, “… It’s advocacy pressure of the sort that I’ve not seen since the days of HIV and AIDS.
 And that can make the difference here.”

 If the FDA caves to sentiment and sophistry over science, what will the unintended consequences be?
 Other than stacks of cash for the manufacturer and it’s investors?

 It seems though that it also wasn’t conclusive that it didn’t work.
 It seemed to work, just anecdotally, right?
 They needed more patients in the study to power it better statistically.
 It can be hard to recruit for studies like this with so few patients out there who meet the eligibility criteria.
 Might be a good tool for docs to have who want to try it with their patients.